KasonBraley/snap/README.md

 - When updating a snapshot that uses the `<snap:ignore>` marker, the marker is overwritten.
 This can be worked around by undoing that specific line back to the ignore marker(I do this easily with Git hunks), but it is indeed a little annoying to deal with.
+- Updating the snapshot does not currently work if the `snap.Snap` function is assigned to a different variable.
+  Such as `check := snap.Snap`.

 Inspired by: